Evertras/go-interface-examples/outside-world/README.md

 Right now I want you to think about the [current state of our little service](./less-velociraptors).

-We have a data store that gets the currentl GSL champion's name.
+We have a data store that gets the current GSL champion's name.
 It uses the file system and can be configured to read a certain file to find out who the champion is.

 We have a server that has an HTTP handler that writes the current GSL champion's name back